Hope-for-Justice/design/src/app/docs/our-history/page.md

-Hope for Justice began in the UK in 2008, when a small group of people passionate about seeing an end to modern-day slavery took the step from outrage to action.
+Hope for Justice began in the UK in 2008, when a small group of people passionate about seeing an end to modern slavery took the step from outrage to action.
 They brought together nearly
 6,000 people at an event called